PERSONALITY ASSESSMENT TESTING

 HOW WE HELP YOU

-Personality assessment tests save companies the enormous expense, heartache and embarrassment of hiring a “great personality” that turns out to be a performance disappointment.
+Employee personality assessment tests save companies the enormous expense, heartache and embarrassment of hiring a “great personality” that turns out to be a performance disappointment.
 Personality assessment tests for employee selection, based on what is known as the five-factor model, are widely validated and proven by researchers.
 They are approved by respected psychological associations like the American Psychological Association and British Psychological Society and even agencies like Equal Employment Opportunity Commission (EEOC) and Department of Labor.

-Personality assessment tests are proven assets in the war for talent.
+Employee personality assessment tests are proven assets in the war for talent.
 They help uncover who a person really is and how they will fit into a company culture, on a team, and perform at a career.

 Most everyone acknowledges that the world is changing faster than ever.
 But one thing managers do remains stuck in time – they continue to hire on skills, fire on attitude.
 Attitude testing transforms that paradigm into one that works for employers and workers – hire on skills and attitude.